What Makes an Ethical SEO Firm?

 Does the term “cloaking” sound suspicious to you?
 It should.

-Cloaking is when human visitors on your website see one thing, and the web search engine crawlers see another.
+Cloaking is when human visitors to your website see one thing, and the web search engine crawlers see another.
 For instance, certain content might be included on your site in the same color as your background, so that content will never be noticed by the naked eye, but will be seen by bots.

 Let’s face it—if you have to cloak something, it probably isn’t something that you want on your site in the first place.